zwhua888/qian256.github.io/_posts/2017-05-15-hololens-artoolkit-video-v02.md

 > Each Unity project using HoloLensARToolKit package **must and must only have one** ARUWPVideo component.

 ARUWPVideo is unique to HoloLensARToolKit v0.2.
-In v0.1, the video pipeline is embedded in `ARUWPController.cs`, which inevitably made video capture and rendering in the same thread.
+In previous version: v0.1, the video pipeline is embedded in `ARUWPController.cs`, which inevitably made video capture and rendering in the same thread.
 Starting v0.2, the video pipeline uses APIs directly from [Windows.Media.Capture](https://docs.microsoft.com/en-us/uwp/api/windows.media.capture.mediacapture), and is asynchronous with rendering and tracking.

 When ARUWPVideo script is attached to some Unity GameObject, its inspector window looks like this: